-Note: the site will only work if you temporarily allow SSH root login on the backup server, which is the main server (tjener.intern) by default.
+Anote: the site will only work if you temporarily allow ssh root login on the backup server (main server 'tjener' by default).

-By default, backups of /skole/tjener/home0, /etc/, /root/.svk and LDAP are stored in the /skole/backup/ directory which is managed as separate partition by LVM.
+By default tjener will back up /skole/tjener/home0, /etc/, /root/.svk and LDAP to /skole/backup which is under the LVM.
 If you only want to have spare copies of things (in case you delete them) this setup should be fine for you.

-🔼 Be aware that this backup scheme doesn't protect you from failing hard drives.
+🐣 Be aware that this backup scheme doesn't protect you from failing hard drives.